Daniel J. Frey

 Of an adult.

-They came to his bedside and told their son that together they'll find the answers.
+They came to his bedside and told their son that together, they'd find the answers.

 A storm of another kind has found its way into the heart of America.